-Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be a vailable against which the losses can be utilised.
+Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.

-As at December 2020, the Group has EUR 35.0 million (2019: EUR 28.7 million) of tax losses in the Netherlands, and EUR 3.8 million of tax losses (2019: EUR 2.9 million) arising in other countries.
+As at December 2021, the Group has EUR 41.4 million (2020: EUR 34.7 million) of tax losses in the Netherlands, and EUR 11.6 million of tax losses (2020: EUR 4.9 million) arising in other countries.
 The extent to which the aforementioned tax losses in the Netherlands can be offset against future taxable profits is subject to certain limitations included in law as well as the size of taxable profits in a given year, according to an amendment to the Dutch Corporation Tax Act 1969 (Wet op de vennootschapsbelasting 1969) that will enter into force as of 1 January 2022.
-In case of taxable profits exceeding EUR 1 million in a given year, tax losses can only be offset against 50% of the taxable profit (i.e. for the amount exceeding the EUR 1 million threshold; losses up to EUR 1 million of taxable profit can be fully offset).
+In case of taxable profit exceeding EUR 1 million in a given year, tax losses can only be offset against 50% of the taxable profit (i.e. for the amount exceeding the EUR 1 million threshold; losses up to EUR 1 million of taxable profit can be fully offset).
 See also "Risk Factors - Changes in tax treaties, laws, rules or interpretations or the outcome of tax and financial audits or reviews could have an adverse effect on Fastned's results of operations, financial condition and prospects".
 Due to uncertainty about size of future profits, the Group has determined not to recognise deferred tax assets on the tax losses carried forward.

-If the Group would recognise all unrecognised deferred tax assets, profit and equity would have increased by approximately EUR 10.0 million depending on the timing of the utilisation of the tax losses.
-Further details on taxes are disclosed in note 9 of the 2020 Financial Statements.
+If the Group would recognise all unrecognised deferred tax assets, profit and equity would have increased by approximately EUR 13.6 million depending on the timing of the utilisation of the tax losses.
+Further details on taxes are disclosed in note 9 of the 2021 Financial Statements.

-Estimates
+Estimates and assumptions